bcgov/citz-imb-build-with-us-1/matchmaking/backend/README.md

 |  └─ migrations.json // Keeps track of database migrations.
 |  └─ migrations/ // Where migration scripts are located.
 |
+|─ middleware/
+|  └─ index.js // Allows all functions to be exported from the middleware directory.
+|  └─ protect.js // Exports middleware for protecting an endpoint with keycloak sso authentication.
+|
 |─ utils/
 |  └─ index.js // Allows all functions to be exported from the utils directory.
 |  └─ colors.js // Exports ANSI color codes as variables for use in console log statements.
+|  └─ keycloak.js // Exports functions used in keycloak sso authentication.
 |
 |─ Dockerfile // Configuration for the Backend container.
 |
 |─ express.js // Where the API is created and configured.
 Controls middleware and routers.
 |
-|─ keycloak.js // Where the keycloak client instance is created.
-Allows for authentication.
+|─ config.js // Exports environment variables and other configuration values.
 |
 |─ index.js // Where the server is started from.
 ```